quintonbjohnson/pawnee-mail/README.md

 By Quinton Johnson

-Pawnee mail is a mock email client with a back-end of randomly generated messages.
+PawneeMail is a mock email client with a back-end of randomly generated messages.
 Includes working JavaFX interface as well as buttons to send and sort.

 It demonstrates the following concepts:
   - JavaFX